New Report Shows Kid-Friendly Flavors Drove Surge in E-Cigarette Sales, But State Restrictions Work to Reduce Sales and Protect Kids

 At the federal level, the FDA, the U.S. Department of Justice and other relevant agencies must act to clear the market of all illegal e-cigarettes, most of which are flavored.
 To date, the FDA has authorized the sale of only 34 e-cigarette products.
 Recent research by Truth Initiative found that these 34 products represent just 13.7% of e-cigarette sales at retail outlets, so more than 86% of e-cigarette sales are for illegal products.
 The FDA and other agencies in recent months have stepped up enforcement efforts, including seizing illegal e-cigarettes being shipped into the U.S. They must continue to ramp up these efforts and finish the job.

 Today’s report also shines the spotlight on an industry that is relentless in targeting and addicting kids.
 E-cigarette makers continue to introduce illegal products with enticing flavors, super-sized levels of nicotine and even built-in video games.
-The average nicotine strength of disposable e-cigarettes increased 294% from 2017 to 2022 and some products contain as much nicotine as several cartons of cigarettes, putting kids at risk of rapid and severe addiction.
+The average nicotine strength of disposable e-cigarettes nearly tripled from 2017 to 2022 and some products contain as much nicotine as several cartons of cigarettes, putting kids at risk of rapid and severe addiction.
 Policymakers at all levels must stand up to this industry and act to protect our kids.